 With a couple of turkey options and a big selection of desserts, you can get your whole Thanksgiving meal from Mackenzie.
 If you want a main course that isn't turkey, Mackenzie has many choices.
 Scroll up to "Entrees," and shop from there.

 Most sides serve four to six people.
-Prices range from around $30 for cranberry sausage stuffing or a crown of rolls to about $60 for Oysters Rockefeller.
+Prices range from around $30 for cranberry sausage stuffing or around $33 for a crown of rolls to about $65 for Oysters Rockefeller.
 Mackenzie ships everywhere in the United States, except Alaska.
+Right now, due to delays, they are unable to ship to Hawaii.
 To see a table with shipping cost information, click the link at the bottom of the page.

 What Are Thanksgiving Meal Delivery Services?